Find and Fix Broken Links: A 2026 Audit Playbook for B2B SaaS Growth Teams

 2) Crawl quickly with two complementary tools

 Run a server-side site crawl (we use Screaming Frog or Sitebulb) and a cloud crawler (Semrush, Ahrefs, or DeepCrawl) to capture both immediate HTTP errors and the pages an external link checker tool sees.
 Server crawls show internal linking problems.
 Cloud crawls reveal how search engines encounter the site.
 A good link check tool checks every given URL, flagging which links on each webpage are broken so you can check your full site efficiently.
-For the full breakdown, see Google search console vs.
+For the full breakdown, see our Search Console vs. Analytics guide.

 3) Cross-check Search Console & analytics

 Export Coverage and URL inspection reports from Google Search Console to find 404s, redirect chains, and soft-404s.
 Pull your last 90 days of GA4 or server log data to find high-value pages with traffic that return errors or long redirect chains.
-For the full breakdown, see our guide to Google lighthouse scores.
+For the full breakdown, see our Google Lighthouse Scores guide.

 4) Surface external broken backlinks

 Use Ahrefs or Majestic to export referring domains and broken target URLs.
 These links carry authority: replacing or redirecting them yields outsized SEO value and often recovers lost referral sessions.
 Finding dead link targets early is critical for preserving link equity.
-For the full breakdown, see our guide to hub and spoke SEO.
+For the full breakdown, see our hub-and-spoke SEO guide.

 5) Identify redirect chains and canonical issues